1. How do I know that the training and development field is right for me?

 The ISD - Training Systems program gives current and prospective students the unique opportunity to recieve one-on-one career development services from a professional career counselor.
 Services include resume review, job search strategies and guidance, job interview preparation and information on current trends in the training field.
 Services can be provided in-person, over the phone or via e-mail.
 For more information or to make an appointment, call Sarah Gardenghi at 410-455-8607 or e-mail Sarah at email@example.com.

 The program also regularly receives employment notifications from area businesses that are posted on the Job Openings Page and distributed through the Jobs' Listserv.
 All students should make sure they subscribe to this list in order to receive these announcements.
 The program faculty and staff are available to assist student in locating job opportunities.
-Students can also take advantage of the services and resources available through the UMBC Career Development Center.
+Students can also take advantage of the services and resources available through the UMBC Career Service Center.

 5. I'm looking to change my career.
 How do I take the leap?